Analysis: Elon Musk is hurting Tesla with his bizarre behavior

 Munster added that he suspects Tesla's board is trying to put controls in place to limit Musk's outlandish behavior.
 But he says it's clear Musk has a different plan.
 And that's a big problem.

 "At times, Musk appears to be working against himself," Munster wrote.
-"At the core, we believe he wants to prove his doubters wrong, but many of his actions strengthen the case against him.
+"At the core, we believe he wants to prove his doubters wrong, but many of his actions strengthen the case against him."

 Musk should delete his Twitter account, stop talking about the Thai rescuer and not use pot in a public setting, Munster said.